Contemporary harpsichord

-The harpsichord was largely obsolete, and seldom played, during a period lasting from the late 18th century to the early 20th.
+The harpsichord was largely obsolete, and seldom played, instrument during a period lasting from the early 19th century to the early 20th.
 The instrument was successfully revived during the 20th century, first in an ahistorical form strongly influenced by the piano, then with historically more faithful instruments.
 The revival was the joint work of performers, builders, and composers who wrote new harpsichord pieces.
 However the harpsichord never completely disappeared from the public eye as it was used through the mid-19th century for basso continuo because despite its low volume, it had considerable power to "cut through" the orchestra.
 The earliest revival efforts began in the mid-19th century due to its increasingly infrequent usage and there was concern that the instrument could become a forgotten relic of the past.

 Instruments

 In the earlier stages, 20th-century harpsichords were heavily influenced by the technology of the modern piano, and usually included metal framing (which was entirely absent in historical instruments).
 It was felt that such construction would increase the stability of tuning.
 Since heavy framing tends to stifle harpsichord sound, instruments were bolstered by other means, notably the addition of a 16' stop (an additional set of strings that played an octave below normal pitch); such stops were somewhat unusual in the historical period but became widespread in the first half of the 20th century.
-An example was the harpsichord produced by Pleyel et Cie at the request of Landowska.
+An example was the harpsichord produced by Pleyel et Cie at the request of Wanda Landowska.

 Starting in the mid-20th century, instruments were introduced whose construction followed historical principles, with thinner cases, historical dispositions (arrangements of choirs of strings) and no metal framing.
 Among the leaders of this shift were Frank Hubbard, William Dowd, and Martin Skowroneck.
 With time, such instruments came to dominate the scene, and the older heavy-frame instruments are almost never manufactured today.
 They retain historical value, however, since they were the instruments that early to mid-20th-century composers had in mind when they wrote their works.
+Thus the Neupert firm still offers its mid-century "Bach" model for sale, defending it explicitly on the grounds of its suitability for 20th-century music.

 The transition of harpsichord building toward historicist principles is covered in detail by Hubbard (1965), Zuckermann (1969), and Kottick (2003), cited below.